ingride/ingride.github.io/_posts/2018-08-24-2017-half-a-world-away.markdown

 negative.
 Jet-lag was real, humidity was NOT my friend, I switched 4 timezones, I found reasons!
 So I did what any person in such situation would do - I went to a cat cafe.

-<b> If the world would have more cat cafes, we'd all be happier! </b> Just sayin, they're on to something.!
+<b> If the world would have more cat cafes, we'd all be happier! </b> Just sayin, they're on to something!

 <img src="/assets/images/half-world-away/vietnam.jpg" alt="Vietnam"/>